29 Southwestern Decorating Ideas for 2025

 Image courtesy of Architectural Digest

-7. Stucco Walls
+9. Stucco Walls

-This beautiful vacation home was designed by Sara & Rich Combs, who own several homes with a relaxed Southwestern style.
-One of the design mantras they swear by is designing with natural materials as they tend to enhance with us and celebrate age as character.
+This beautiful rustic vacation home was designed by Sara & Rich Combs, who own several homes with a relaxed Southwestern style.
+One of the design mantras they swear by is designing with natural materials, as they tend to enhance with age and celebrate character.
+They implement this design principle throughout their homes, including rustic woods, natural fibers, and earthenware.

 Southwestern Living Room in Joshua Tree, California